userdocs/qbittorrent-nox-static/docs/script-installation.md

 >
 > The build process will not start until `all` or a specific module name is provided to the script as a positional parameter.

+> [!TIP|iconVisibility:hidden|labelVisibility:hidden] The preferred and recommended build platform is Alpine Linux and the recommended method is via docker.

 ## Using SSH
 As a local user